 SoftwareTitle ProductChanges BMC_Product Comments FullName ApplicationName ShortDescription By default, the full name of the application is the concatenation of the product, version, and edition fields (for example, "Microsoft Office Professional 2010").
 However, an operator may overwrite this with any preferred value.
 [SoftwareTitle Version] VersionName ApplicationVersion MarketVersion The marketing version number (such as "2010").
 Extracted from SoftwareTitleVersion.
 VersionName using SoftwareTitle.
 SoftwareTitleVersionID as a foreign key.
 (Generated ID) FlexeraID TokenID FlexeraID is a unique identifier for application records used for unambiguous identification across various Flexera solutions.
-The format is either: • For applications published in the FlexNet ARL, arl://MGS-APP-000000000000 (where the 11-digit number varies by application) • For applications defined locally, app://serverGUID/LOCAL-APP-SoftwareTitleID (where serverGUID depends on the identity of the central application server, and SoftwareTitleID is the value of SoftwareTitleID assigned to this application).
+The format is either: • For applications published in the FlexNet ARL, arl://MGS-APP-0000000000000000000000000000000000 application) • For applications defined locally, app://serverGUID/LOCAL-APP-SoftwareTitleID (where serverGUID depends on the identity of the central application server, and SoftwareTitleID is the value of SoftwareTitleID assigned to this application).
 The result is presented as the TokenID in the BMC_Product table, and as SignatureID in the Product Catalog.